Did you know that?

 You can get to the city center from Amsterdam International airport by taxi, by train, or by bus.
 The fastest way to get to the city center is to hire a taxi from the airport.
 Although it is quite pricey compared to the other two options (it costs about 40 €), it is a fast way to get to the city center, as it will get you to your destination in just 15-20 minutes.

 Another cheap option is the bus.
 Amsterdam Airport Express Bus 397 will get you from Schiphol Plaza (bus stop B15) to Amsterdam Elandsgracht in 30 minutes for 6.50 €.
-Alternatively, you can get GVB bus 69, which serves the route from Schiphol to Amsterdam Sloterdijk.
+Alternatively, you can take GVB bus 69, which serves the route from Schiphol to Amsterdam Sloterdijk.
 This itinerary lasts for 40 minutes and costs 3.20 €.

 The train is a great way to get to Amsterdam if you’re traveling from Europe.
 Amsterdam Centraal Station welcomes trains from several European cities, like London, Paris, Berlin, Düsseldorf, Copenhagen, Moscow, Munich, Prague, and many other cities.
 The most popular train itineraries to Amsterdam are from London to Amsterdam and from Paris to Amsterdam.
 The route from London to Amsterdam is served by the Eurostar rail company.
 There are about 13 train itineraries per day and the journey lasts for just 7 hours.
 If you book early, you can find tickets for as little as 40 €.

 Another way to get to Amsterdam if you’re traveling across Europe is by car.
-Those traveling to Amsterdam by nearby countries, like Germany, can directly get to Amsterdam by car.
+Those traveling to Amsterdam from nearby countries, like Germany, can directly get to Amsterdam by car.
 However, those traveling to Amsterdam from London have to first get the ferry to the Netherlands and then drive to Amsterdam.
 There are both day and night direct ferries from Harwich in south England to the Hook of Holland.

 The best area in Amsterdam for bustling nightlife is De Pijp (The Pipe).
 This hip area has a strong cultural character and is a go-to for entertainment.
 De Pijp overflows with cozy cafes, sophisticated bars, restaurants that specialize in food from every corner of this world, and local pubs.
 In De Pijp, you’ll also find the Albert Cuyp Market, an iconic open-air market (the biggest in Europe) with over 260 market stalls.